anko/txm/readme.markdown

 > ```
 </details>

-<details><summary>Testing a program that exits non-zero</summary>
+<details><summary>Ignoring the tested program's exit code</summary>

+Normally, you'd use `!test exit nonzero` (or a specific exit code) to tell txm that a test is expected to fail.
+But since you need to write that before every failing run, it can get pointlessly repetitive if e.g. it's obvious only from the output of your program when it failed.

-`txm` assumes that if the test program exits non-zero, it must have been unintentional.
-You can put `|| true` after the program command to make the shell swallow the exit code and pretend to `txm` that it was `0` and everything is fine.
+In such cases, just put `|| true` after the program command to make the shell swallow the exit code and pretend to `txm` that it was `0`.
+Remember that the program tests are run with can be a whole script.

 <!-- !test in don't fail on non-zero -->